post-hero-img

 If your website hosts a large amount of content, you need to consider a more sophisticated internal site search engine that can help users filter through the content to find exactly what they want.

-screen capture of walmart website showing internal search engine function wit the option to filter by categories and subcategories
+Screen capture of Walmart website showing internal search engine function wit the option to filter by categories and subcategories

 Big e-commerce websites always have the option to search for a product only in a specific category or to filter the results by different categories and sub-categories.